ClinicInThePark/docs/011-summer-plan-final.md

 + Ka Lun: Dashboard functionality: Making sure information is being displayed on the visitor dashboard.
 + Eric: Will be continually debugging code and planning on performing cognitive walkthroughs with staff members.
 + Hugo: Website maintenance as well as dashboard functionality once I have more experience with PHP/SQL & CSS.
-+ Eddie: Debugbing the code for the dashboard.
++ Eddie: Debugging the code for the dashboard.

 #### Deployment Tasks
 + Ka Lun: Test connecting between visitor login and visitor dashboard.
 Make sure you cannot use visitor accounts to login through staff login.
 + Eric: Assisting in taking system live, monitoring system on regular basis, and ensuring that system can be appropriately taken down for maintenance and quickly restored.
 + Hugo: Also assist in making CitP system live, provide maintenance, and work on visitor portal.
-+ Eddie: Implment portal into CitP website and making it live.
++ Eddie: Implement portal into CitP website and making it live.